quasimontecarlo/tln/README.md

 # tln
 thelonelynetwork
-the text based anti social network repo all you see here in main get's automatically deployed
+the text based anti social network repo all you see here in main is automatically deployed

+this is the product of a newbie, take all you see with this in mind :)

 TO-DO: